swlsf23/algorithms-and-data-structures/README.md

 # Algorithms and Data Structures

-A comprehensive collection of common algorithms and data structures implemented in multiple languages for comparison and learning purposes.
+A collection of algorithms and data structures that I developed while studying data science in Python and Java, and subsequently ported to other languages (C++ and C) for comparison and learning purposes.

+## ⚠️ Educational Purpose Disclaimer

+These are reference implementations for educational purposes.
+They are not optimized for efficiency and are not considered best practices, especially in production environments.
+These implementations are intended to help understand algorithm concepts and compare implementations across different programming languages.

 ## Structure